 Stellenbosch (map) is a picturesque university town in the Cape Winelands, a 45-minute drive from Cape Town, filled with historic Cape Dutch buildings, ancient oak trees, art galleries and laid-back cafés.
 A short drive in any direction, along one of the many Stellenbosch Wine Routes, will take you through gorgeous vineyards and imposing mountains.
 Nestled in the valleys and mountain slopes are some of the most beautiful wineries in the Western Cape.
-Here are six Stellenbosch wineries that I recently visit and loved, not just because of their fabulous wines but the unique experiences they offered:
+Here are ten Stellenbosch wineries that I’ve visited and loved, not just because of their fabulous wines but the unique experiences they offered:

 Dornier Wine Estate

 I stayed at Dornier Wine Estate, in their gorgeous villa, and kicked off my stay with a fabulous lunch.
 I just need one word to describe the food here: ‘wholesome’!
 I especially loved the salads and the flammekuchen!
 The sun shone brightly, illuminating the spectacular mountains in front of me.
 When I took that first sip of Chenin Blanc, I tasted its crisp freshness with fruity undertones and smelled its tantalising bouquet.
 I leaned back in my chair and smiled.
 The feeling was just heavenly!

 Spier Wine Farm